 CrowdStrike Teams with the MITRE Engenuity Center for Threat-Informed Defense to Develop ATT&CK Defense for IaaS

-November 17, 2022Liviu Arsene - Joel Spurlock - Sergey Kozlov - Manoj Ahuje Endpoint & Cloud Security
+November 17, 2022Liviu Arsene - Joel Spurlock - Sergey Kozlov - Manoj Ahuje Endpoint Security & XDR

 - CrowdStrike is a Research Partner in the MITRE Engenuity Center for Threat-Informed Defense and also a Research Participant in the Center’s Defending IaaS with ATT&CK® research project